mrets/Operating-Procedures/api-docs/scenarios/register-a-generator.md

 ## Generator State

 As mentioned above, a generator only requires the `name` to be saved in `draft` status.
-Before a generator can be submit to be reviewed by the M-RETS System Admin, it must have include all required fields (see swagger file for further details on which fiels are requred).
+Before a generator can be submitted to be reviewed by the M-RETS System Admin, it must have include all required fields (see swagger file for further details on which fiels are requred).
 To submit a generator for review, change the status to `pending`.

 ```
 PUT v1/public/generators/{org_id}